alawik/rhapsode/README.md

 ```
 Usage:
+    createwallet        generates new key-pair and saves it into the wallet file
+    listaddresses       lists all addresses from the wallet file
+    createblockchain    Create a blockchain and initiate genesis block
+    getbalance          get balance of an address
+    printchain          prints all the blocks of the blockchain in terminal
+    reindexutxo         rebuilds the UTXO set
+    send                send coins from one address to another
     serve               starts the server
     deploy              builds and runs specified function in a Docker container
     version             show current version
     help                show this information
 ```

 ## Installation